Home

 Puebla is the fourth largest city in Mexico, with an ancient tradition as a cultural Capital.
 However, in recent years that tradition has suffered from transformations to the Mexican economy.
 As part of a re-emergence of culture and the arts, Puebla is evolving a nascent contemporary dance scene from the efforts of two or three universities in the area.
 Well-trained students, an appreciative audience base, a sense of both the value of tradition, and a desire to look into the future are all here.
 What Performática desires to do is support a fresh, real injection of international dance energy to help give the community exposure to the rest of the world, and vice versa.

-For more information about Puebla and the surrounding area please see: http://www.mexperience.com/guide/colonial/puebla.htm
+Nice article from NYTimes about Puebla: http://travel.nytimes.com/2008/03/09/travel/09hours.html For more information about Puebla and the surrounding area please see:

 Cholula